 Know Before You Go

-The sculpture can be easily seen through the railings at the corner of King William Walk and Romney Road.
-For those wanting to get a closer look, the public can access the hotel gardens via the grounds of the National Maritime Museum next door.
+The small sculpture on a grey plinth can be easily seen through the railings at the corner of King William Walk and Romney Road, behind the phone box.